A generalization of photon sphere based on escape/capture cone: Introduction

-In this paper, we introduce new generalizations of the photon sphere, which we name the {\it outer dark horizon (ODH)} and the {\it inner dark horizon (IDH)}, to capture the observability of photon sources from future null infinity.
-In order to consider the photon sources, we introduce a unit timelike vector $T^\mu$.
-In the frame associated with $T^\mu$, the escape/capture cones can be defined, and these two dark horizons are determined by the structure of those cones.
-Therefore, these new concepts refer to the condition for null geodesics from the sources to reach future null infinity In this point, our definition is different from the wandering geodesic defined in Refs.~\cite{Siino:2019vxh,Siino:2021kep} in which the light sources are supposed to be located at past null infinity.
+In this paper, we introduce new generalizations of the photon sphere in terms of the escape probability of photons from the light sources incorporating the effect of its motion and the beaming effect due to their motion, which we name the {\it outer dark horizon (ODH)} and the {\it inner dark horizon (IDH)}.
+These new concepts are defined by using the escape/capture cones, which depends on the frame associated with a unit timelike vector $T^\mu$.
+We take $T^\mu$ as the tangent vector field of the trajectory of the light source (in the region where light sources exist).
+Together with this $T^\mu$, the escape/capture cones tell us how brightly the source is observed from infinity.
+Note that we can deal with the situation where the light sources are possibly distributed everywhere in the spacetime~\footnote{In this point, our definition is different from the wandering geodesic defined in Refs.~\cite{Siino:2019vxh,Siino:2021kep} in which the light sources are supposed to be located at past null infinity.}.
+Note that all of the rigorous theorems/propositions/lemmas are irrelevant to how to choose $T^\mu$ unless specified.

 The rest of this paper is organized as follows.
 In Sec.~\ref{Sec:review}, we provide a brief review of the asymptotic behavior of null geodesics near future null infinity as a preparation.
-In Sec.~\ref{Sec:DH}, we introduce the ODH and IDH as generalizations of the photon sphere in general asymptotically flat spacetimes.
-In Sec.~\ref{Sec:stsp}, we focus on a static and spherically symmetric case as a specific example.
+In Sec.~\ref{Sec:DH}, we introduce the ODH and IDH as generalizations of the photon sphere in general asymptotically flat spacetimes and probe the properties of the ODH and IDH to see that the definition is fairly reasonable.
+In Sec.~\ref{Sec:stsp}, we focus on a static and spherically symmetric case as a specific example and study basic properties of the ODH and IDH, mainly focusing on the relation to the photon sphere.
 In Sec.~\ref{Sec:Vaidya}, we see their properties in the Vaidya spacetime as a simple example of dynamical spacetimes.
 In Sec.~\ref{Sec:Kerr}, we investigate the ODH and IDH in the Kerr spacetime as an example of spacetimes with angular momenta.
 The last section gives a summary and discussions.
-In Apps.~\ref{Sec:proof_lemma} and \ref{Sec:Proof_convex-upward}, we provide detailed explanations of a lemma in Sec.~\ref{Sec:stsp} and inequalities in Sec.~\ref{Sec:Kerr}, respectively.
+In App.~\ref{Sec:Proof_convex-upward}, we provide the derivation of the inequalities appeared in Sec.~\ref{Sec:Kerr}.
 We use the units in which the speed of light and the Newtonian constant of gravitation are unity, $c=1$ and $G=1$.
 We assume the metric to be $C^{2-}$ functions ({\it i.e.}, class $C^{1,1}$).
-The metric sign convention is $(-,+,+,+)$ in this paper.
+The metric sign convention is $(-,+,+,+)$.